• Skip to primary navigation

 What is chimichurri?

 Have you been to one of those steakhouses with meat right on the giant skewers?
 They probably had a savory sauce on the table filled with green herbs that were over the top delicious as they served you fire-roasted meats shaved right from the skewers.
-This gaucho-style barbecue is a signature of the ranching life of Argentina and South America.
+This gaucho-style barbecue is signature to the ranching life of Argentina and South America.

-And the green sauce; iconic.
+And the green sauce, iconic.

 Tho, the exact origin of its name remains a mystery, as explored in this BBC article, authentic chimichurri has roots in Argentina and Uruguay.
 Where this condiment is made with fresh herbs like parsley, it gets a little bite from garlic and spicy peppers, balance from vinegar, a hint of acidity from citrus, and smooth richness from oil.
 It has a clean bold flavor that melds incredibly well with pretty much anything but particularly over rich grilled meat dishes.